Named the Ninth-best Recruiter in College Athletics by ESPN The Magazine (2011)

 2001 USAG State of Georgia Coach of the Year

-Jay Clark enters his fourth season as associate head coach at LSU in 2016, and his impact has been felt far and wide in his first three seasons with the Tigers.
+Jay Clark enters his fifth season as associate head coach at LSU in 2017, and his impact has been felt far and wide in his first four seasons with the Tigers.

-With the help of Clark’s leadership and expertise in collegiate gymnastics coaching, LSU has earned back-to-back NCAA Super Six Finals appearances in 2013 and 2014, produced two NCAA individual national titles, captured three NCAA regional team titles and tallied numerous school records.
+With the help of Clark’s leadership and expertise in collegiate gymnastics, LSU has earned the best performance in school history as the NCAA Runner-Up in 2016, appearances in the NCAA Super Six in 2013, 2014, and 2016, produced two NCAA individual national titles, captured four NCAA regional team titles and tallied numerous school records.

 His work with the Fighting Tigers of LSU has not gone unnoticed.
 In fact, Clark was named the Central Region Co-Assistant Coach of the Year, sharing the honor with fellow LSU assistant Bob Moore, in his first three seasons with the team.